civican/legisinfo/44-1/bills/C-70/bill_text.md

 federal political or governmental processes;

-provincial or territorial political or governmental processes;
+provincial, territorial, or municipal political or governmental processes;

 the political or governmental processes of